epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 	Why Port ?

 Because Piping and Forking is a very interesting topic.
-Challenging, and no sufficient tutorial in internet.
+Challenging, and no sufficient tutorial in internet, especially for real life example.
 That is why I'm eager to pour them down in a blog.

 **Reading**